'GMA' Deals & Steals on Oprah's Favorite Things

 Tory Johnson has exclusive "GMA" Deals and Steals on Oprah's Favorite Things.

-You can score big savings on products from brands such as Santa Barbara Design Studio, Messermeister, Point Reyes Farmstead Cheese Company and more.
-The deals start at just $8 and are up 80% off.
+You can score big savings on products from brands such as Revolution Cooking, Bona Furtuna, Corkcicle and more.
+The deals start at just $5 and are up 80% off.
 Find all of Tory's Deals and Steals on her website, GMADeals.com.

 Deal details: